marshmll/marshmll/README.md

 ## About me

 - 🤔 Exploring new technologies and developing software engineering solutions
-- 🎓 Studying Computer Science (3/8) in the Pontifical Catholic University of Paraná (PUCPR), Brazil
+- 🎓 Studying Computer Science (4/8) in the Pontifical Catholic University of Paraná (PUCPR), Brazil
+- 👨🏻‍💻 Backend Engineer and Data Analyst at Ubivis
 - 💼 Free-time game engine and low-level developer
 - 🌱 Researching Graphics Programming and GPU optimization